Top 10 Reasons to Keep Your Dog (or Cat) on Leash When Hiking

 Today, I’ll share the top 10 reasons to keep your dog or cat on leash when hiking.

-They Could get lost
+They could get lost

 The number one reason to keep your dog or cat on leash is because they could get lost.
 Even those dogs who have a strong recall can get distracted by a deer in the distance or spooked by a hawk swooping in for lunch and run off.